-Harmonized phytosanitary treatments support efficient phytosanitary measures in a wide range of circumstances and enhance the mutual recognition of treatment efficacy.
-Annex 1 to this standard contains those phytosanitary treatments which have been adopted by the CPM.
+Harmonized phytosanitary treatments support efficient phytosan ry no sures in a wide range of circumstances and enhance the mutual recognition of treatment effically.
+Annex 1 to is standard contains those phytosanitary treatments which have been adopted by the CPM.

-National Plant Protection Organizations (NPPOs) and Regional Plant Protection Organizations (RPPOs) may submit data and other information for the evaluation of efficacy, feasibility and applicability of treatments.
-The information should include a detailed description of the treatment, including efficacy data, the name of a contact person and the reason for the submission.
-Treatments that are eligible for evaluation include mechanical, chemical, irradiation, physical and controlled atmosphere treatments.
-The efficacy data should be clear and should preferably include data on the treatment under laboratory or controlled conditions as well as under operational conditions.
-Information on feasibility and applicability of the proposed treatment(s) should include items on cost, commercial relevance, level of expertise required to apply the treatment and versatility.
+hal Plant Protection Organizations (RPPOs) may submit National Plant Protection Organizations (NPP ) and k data and other information for the aluation o efficacy, feasibility and applicability of treatments.
+The information should include a detailed descri ent, including efficacy data, the name of a contact person and the reason for the submission.
+Tr e for evaluation include mechanical, chemical, irradiation, physical nents that are and controlled atmospher The efficacy data should be clear and should preferably include data on the eatment treatment under laborato led conditions as well as under operational conditions.
+Information on feasibility or con and applicability of the pro should include items on cost, commercial relevance, level of expertise required to apply

-Submissions with complete information will be considered by the Technical Panel on Phytosanitary Treatments (TPPT), and if the treatment is deemed acceptable, it will be recommended to the CPM for adoption.
+Submissions of the complete information will be considered by the Technical Panel on Phytosanitary Treatments (TPPT), and if the treatment is a semiconal epitable, it will be recommended to the CPM for adoption.

-1 The inclusion of a phytosanitary treatment in this ISPM does not create any obligation for a contracting party to approve the treatment or register or adopt it for use in its territory.
+&lt;sup>1 The inclusion of a phytosanitary treatment in this ISPM does not create any obligation for a contracting party to approve the treatment or register or adopt it for use in its territory.